Types of Degrees E-Commerce Majors Are Getting

 |Hispanic or Latino||9|

-Americans aren’t the only ones with an interest in Electronic Commerce.
-About 11.0% of those with this major are international students.
+Students from other countries are interested in Electronic Commerce, too.
+About 6.4% of those with this major are international students.

 How Much Do E-Commerce Majors Make?